TELLConsult Training Course Moderators & Team Members

 He has initiated and coordinated international projects in the fields of computer supported innovation in education and for modern languages and teacher education in particular.

-On behalf of TELLConsult he was/is full partner in the projects the courses offered by TELLConsult Training are mainly based on.
+On behalf of TELLConsult he was/is full partner in the projects on which many of the courses offered by TELLConsult Training are based.

 His special interests within the Computer Assisted & Mobile Language Learning (CALL, MALL) and e-Learning domains are Instructional Design, Telecollaboration, Classroom Technologies and 3D Virtual Worlds.
-His publications and contributions to conferences are available from his personal pages.
-HomePage: http://www.koenraad.info
+His publications and contributions to conferences are available from his personal pages

 Kurt Kohn (Prof. Dr. / Director at Steinbeis Transfer Center Language Learning Media, Germany)